Sinking of the Roman fleet (255 BC)

-The Sinking of the Roman fleet in July 255 BC in the Strait of Sicily was the worst maritime accident in antiquity and in the entire history of shipping.
+The Sinking of the Roman fleet in July 255 BC in the Strait of Sicily was the worst maritime disaster in antiquity and in the entire history of shipping.
 Up to 100,000 people died.

 Background

-During the First Punic War, the two consuls of 255 BC, Servius Fulvius Paetinus Nobilior and Marcus Aemilius Paullus, were tasked with evacuating the Roman survivors of the Battle of Tunes.
+During the First Punic War, the two consuls of 255 BC, Servius Fulvius Paetinus Nobilior and Marcus Aemilius Paullus, were tasked with evacuating the Roman survivors of the Battle of the Bagradas River.
 They were given 350 warships for this rescue mission in North Africa, which they had to prepare.
 The sailors and oarsmen were provided by Rome's “seafaring allies” (socii navales).
 This fleet probably left at the beginning of June.
 On the outward journey, the consuls defeated a smaller Carthaginian fleet at Cape Hermaion.
 With few losses of their own, they captured 114 enemy ships, bringing the total size of this fleet to over 450 ships.
 In Clypea, the survivors of the defeated expeditionary army were taken on board, who also had some ships at their disposal.
 Raids were undertaken on the North African mainland.
 Supply problems forced the consuls to return to Rome prematurely.
 The ships of this large fleet were steered by a minimum number of sailors, although it can be assumed that Carthaginian prisoners were used as oarsmen.